Iris-830/research-project/Dissertation/main.typ

   determinants of fistula in women of reproductive age in West Africa, supporting the implementation of appropriate policies for different areas.

+== Structure of the Research
+This research is organized into 7 chapters.
+Chapter 1 introduces background of the study and the research objectives.
+Chapter 2 provides a review of relevant literature on fistula and research gaps.
+Chapter 3 describes the research methodology, including data sources and analysis techniques.
+Chapter 4 focuses on data visualization, showcasing the dashboard developed for this research.
+Chapter 5 presents the results of the analyses, including descriptive, bivariate, and multivariate findings.
+Chapter 6 discusses the key findings, research contributions, policy suggestions, limitations, and future research directions.
+Finally, Chapter 7 concludes the study.

 = Literature Review
-（Transition sentence, linking the introduction and the literature review）

-@capes_obstetric_nodate

-@khisa_understanding_2017
+The devastating consequences of fistula, both physically and socially, are well-documented, as affected women often face significant stigma, social isolation, and economic challenges.
+Addressing these issues requires a multifaceted approach that focuses on treatment. @capes_obstetric_nodate @khisa_understanding_2017 With this in mind, the following section reviews existing literature on the various determinants of fistula prevalence and the research gaps that this research aims to address.

 == Definition of Key Terms
 === Fistula

-Fistula is an abnormal connection between two body parts.
+Fistula is an abnormal connection or passage that forms between two organs or vessels that do not normally connect @medlineplus_hemoglobin_2024.
+In the context of obstetric complications, obstetric fistula refers to an abnormal opening between the vagina and the bladder (vesicovaginal fistula) or the rectum (rectovaginal fistula), which can lead to the leakage of urine or stool.
+This condition is often caused by prolonged obstructed labor without timely medical intervention, resulting in tissue damage due to prolonged pressure during childbirth @cook_obstetric_2004.

-@medlineplus_hemoglobin_2024 When a woman has a fistula, a tube forms between the vagina and the bladder or rectum that causes leakage of urine or stool.@cook_obstetric_2004 Common types of fistulas in women are obstetric fistulas, vesicovaginal fistulas, and rectovaginal fistulas.
-Obstetrical fistula is the most common, accounting for 79% to 100%, followed by rectovaginal fistula (1% to 8%) and vesicovaginal with rectovaginal fistula (1% to 23%).
+Common types of fistulas in women are obstetric fistulas, vesicovaginal fistulas, and rectovaginal fistulas.
+Obstetrical fistula is the most common, accounting for 79% to 100%, followed by rectovaginal fistula (1% to 8%) and vesicovaginal with rectovaginal fistula (1% to 23%) @tebeu_risk_2012.

-@tebeu_risk_2012 Due to the fact that it is impossible to identify the specific kind of fistula that the women had in the dataset, fistula was considered broadly in this research.
+Due to the structure of the DHS dataset, it is not possible to distinguish between the specific types of fistula experienced by women.
+Therefore, in this research, fistula is broadly considered as any experience of continuous leakage of urine or stool, as indicated by the DHS survey question: Have you ever experienced a problem of urine or stool leakage from the vagina?

 === West Africa